cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Talk
-    slides:
+    slides: Keenan_Ganz_DroneLidar.pptx
-    title: <a href="presentations/Keenan_Ganz_DroneLidar.pptx">Drone-based LiDAR and Thermography for the UW Community</a>
+    title: Drone-based LiDAR and Thermography for the UW Community
     time: 3:30 PM
     room: Bezos (G04 on the first floor)
     speaker: Keenan Ganz, <a href="https://sites.uw.edu/rsgal">University of Washington RSGAL</a>